 - CocoRico Hostel Bar and Restaurant:

-Often overlooked by travelers, the municipality of San Vicente boasts 14 kilometers of long beach, beautiful waterfalls, fertile coral reefs, rich marine biodiversity and an array of endemic wildlife species.
+Often overlooked by travelers, the municipality of San Vicente boasts 14 kilometers of long beach, beautiful waterfalls, fertile coral reefs, rich marine biodiversity, and an array of endemic wildlife species.
 With these premises, San Vicente is being dubbed as the next big thing in Palawan.

-There are several islands in San Vicente you can visit, often same as the ones being offered in Port Barton as the latter just falls in one of San Vicente’s small villages.
+There are several islands in San Vicente you can visit, often the same as the ones being offered in Port Barton as the latter just falls in one of San Vicente’s small villages.